Alistair McAlpine, Baron McAlpine of West Green: Early life and business career

+He then worked on a McAlpine building site on the South Bank, keeping time and dealing with wage packets.
 At the age of 21, McAlpine became a director of the company, at the time named Sir Robert McAlpine & Sons.
 He made money in property development in Australia and worked in the building business until he entered politics.

 McAlpine founded his own publishing house in London in the 1960s, and was an art dealer, art collector, zookeeper (at the Pearl Coast Zoological Gardens in Broome, Western Australia), horticulturist, beekeeper, agriculturist, gardener and passionate traveller.